-The best practices described below will help you safeguard data cost-effectively when you contract tech support.
+The best practices described below will help you safeguard data cost-effectively when you contact tech support.

 1. Review Current Security Policies And Procedures

-During this process we find that most companies usually find a few potential holes or issues in the data security.
+During this process, we find that most companies usually find a few potential holes or issues in data security.

 Distinguish between common and sensitive data and how to handle each type of data.
 Work with your team to develop standards and guidelines that work for all internally.

 This principal provides access privileges to users only to the extent they need it to do their jobs.
 If someone needs to work with 15 files, make sure she doesn’t have access to all your files.
 Have the means to monitor and enforce material exceptions.

 The principle of minimal usage is about balance.
 You want to empower the techs you work with to give your customers the best possible support, but when it comes to high-security data it’s important to ensure that only the highest-level techs have access to the data.

 This protects your customers, your company, and the techs from making mistakes with the data.